Bennetts Creek Battery - Flow Power

 Project overview

-With a footprint of approximately 2.3 hectares and a planned output of 100 MW / 200 MWh, the Bennetts Creek Battery is Flow Power’s largest Battery Energy Storage System (BESS) project.
+With a footprint of approximately 2.3 hectares and a planned output of 100 MW / 200 MWh, Bennetts Creek Battery is Flow Power’s largest Battery Energy Storage System (BESS) project, currently under construction.

 Location: Hazelwood North, Victoria